e271828e/Flight.jl/docs/notes/design/framework_spec.md

 teardown).
 Each `run!` re-initializes every rostered device and spawns its task; `attach!` while stopped only registers — the task appears at the next `run!`.
-Task topology follows the roster each time ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)): a GUI attached last run is still rostered, so the next `run!` renders it again — loop on a spawned task — whether or not `gui = true` is repeated.
-The flag is pure attach sugar, idempotent against the persistent roster: it attaches the standard GUI device only if none is rostered ([Appendix B](#appendix-b-api-synopsis-the-entry-points)), and never detaches — a GUI session ends by `detach!` while stopped.
+Task topology follows the roster each time ([§9.1](#91-no-shared-mutable-model-staged-writes-snapshot-reads)): a GUI attached *by hand* is still rostered, so the next `run!` renders it again — loop on a spawned task — whether or not `gui = true` is repeated. **The flag itself is run-scoped**: at run entry it attaches the standard GUI device under the greedy binding, with `should_abort = true`, iff no GUI is rostered ([Appendix B](#appendix-b-api-synopsis-the-entry-points)), and the run's shutdown tail detaches it again ([§10.4](#104-shutdown-protocol)) — so the roster a flagged run leaves behind is the roster it found, and a window on every run means the flag on every run.
+A *persistent* GUI session is spelled by hand — `attach!` while stopped, `detach!` when done — and against a hand-attached GUI the flag does nothing and detaches nothing, having attached nothing.
+What the scoping buys is the absence of a trap: the flag's GUI claims everything unclaimed at attach ([§9.3](#93-inbound-root-input-slots-claims-and-the-frozen-roster)'s computed source), and a claim of that shape must not outlive the run that asked for it — a joystick attached between two runs would otherwise meet a `ClaimConflict` against an everything-claim staked by a convenience argument nobody remembers passing.
+The accepted cost is a fresh device id per run for that GUI: ids exist to be read *across* roster changes, and each run's trace header carries its own schemas ([§9.5](#95-inbound-the-input-trace)), so nothing that reads a completed run is affected.
 Run policy is re-bindable per cycle: `t_end` and `stop_on` are `Simulation` defaults that `run!` may override for the run it starts ([§13.5](#135-termination-is-a-state-not-an-exception)), so a second run — or a `step!` register between two runs — can stop on a different clock